 MBA 730 SERVICES MARKETING (3)

 Examines marketing challenges faced by organizations providing services, and strategies to enhance their marketing success.
-Particular attention is paid to public sector and not-for-profit organizations.
+Particular attention is paid to the public sector and not-for-profit organizations.
 The course focus includes positioning services for appropriate markets and managing the service delivery process.

 MBA 739 NOT-FOR-PROFIT ORGANIZATIONS (3)

-Focuses on management of not-for-profit enterprises under circumstances of increasing competition for funding and greater pressure to show efficiency and effectiveness.
+Focuses on the management of not-for-profit enterprises under circumstances of increasing competition for funding and greater pressure to show efficiency and effectiveness.
 The course uses case studies to examine issues of organizational structure and development, governance, board relations, management of volunteers, strategic alliances, capacity building, and functional leadership.

 MBA 740 SOCIAL ENTERPRISE MANAGEMENT (3)

 Introduces students to the application of entrepreneurship to the advancement of social change within organizations that have a double bottom line: creating tangible social value as well as financial return.
 Students will use cases and examination of live organizations to develop knowledge of the strategies for and challenges of creating sustainable and successful social ventures.
 Issues including start-up, funding, organizing, growing, and assessing a social enterprise will be explored.

 This course is designed to help not-for-profit managers learn how to engage the public sector effectively.
 Through applied research and case study, students will acquire a wide range of knowledge and action skill in such diverse areas as improving performance through organizational change, the budget process, identifying and pursuing funding opportunities, and how the federal or local government’s public policy and fiscal decisions affect not-for-profit organizations’ strategic goals and operations.
 Particular attention is given to state and local government operations in Hawai’i.